laddie132/LW-PT/README.md

 - `--data` and `--outputs`

-We provide the proprecessed RMSC and AAPD datasets and pretrained checkpoints of LW-LSTM+PT+FT model and HLWAN+PT+FT model to make sure reproducibility.
+We provide the proprecessed RMSC and AAPD datasets and pretrained checkpoints of LW-LSTM+PT+FT model and HLW-LSTM+PT+FT model to make sure reproducibility.
 Please download from the [link](https://) and decompress to the root directory of this repository.

 ```
 --data